Death of Whitney Houston: Grief

+Tributes

+The cast of Glee covered Houston's songs on the episode, "Dance with Somebody", over two months after her death.

+At the start of the 54th Grammy Awards on February 12, 2012, a prayer was read by host LL Cool J after footage of Houston performing "I Will Always Love You" at the 1994 Grammys.
+Jennifer Hudson later performed the song in tribute.
+During the performance of his song "Runaway Baby" in the same ceremony, Bruno Mars told the audience, "Tonight we're celebrating the beautiful Miss Whitney Houston", cautioning the audience to get on their feet and dance in honor of Houston.

 Houston was honored with various tributes at the 43rd NAACP Image Awards on February 17.
-An image montage of Houston and important black figures who died in 2011 was followed by video footage from the 1994 ceremony.
-Yolanda Adams performed "I Love the Lord" from The Preacher's Wife Soundtrack, and Kirk Franklin and the Family started their performance with "The Greatest Love of All".
+An image montage of Houston and important black figures who died in 2011 was followed by video footage from the 1994 ceremony, where Houston won five awards, including Entertainer of the Year.
+Yolanda Adams performed "I Love the Lord" from The Preacher's Wife Soundtrack, and Kirk Franklin and the Family started their performance with "Greatest Love of All".

 The 2012 Brit Awards on February 21 paid tribute to Houston by playing a 30-second video montage with "One Moment in Time" as the background music.
-Houston was featured, in the In Memoriam montage at the 84th Academy Awards on February 26, 2012.
+Houston was featured in the In Memoriam montage at the 84th Academy Awards on February 26, 2012.

+During his February 11 show at Caesars Palace in Las Vegas, Elton John dedicated his 1974 hit "Don't Let the Sun Go Down on Me" to Houston, telling the audience prior: "This is a sad day today, all I want to talk about is her music.
+She was the most beautiful woman I think I ever saw….
+Thank you for giving us your talent, and one of the most beautiful voices I've ever heard."

 In June 2012, the year's McDonald's Gospelfest in Newark was dedicated as a tribute to Houston.
 Beyoncé performed a tribute to Houston during her revue Revel Presents: Beyoncé Live in May 2012 at the Revel resort by performing the first verse and chorus of "I Will Always Love You".

+At the 2012 Billboard Music Awards, Jordin Sparks sang "I Will Always Love You" while John Legend performed "Greatest Love of All" as Houston posthumously received the Billboard Millennium Award.